SNOWFALL ON A NEW BEGINNING

 - 3 min read

-Since then, it feels like the universe has been determined to show us every possible version of this place, as if to say, “Look closely.
+Sometimes the places with the least obvious promise end up being the ones that hold your heart the tightest.
+Since then, it feels like the universe has tried to show us every possible version of this land, as if whispering, “Look closely.
 There’s more here than you think.”
-And I am, truly, in love with it.
+And somehow, with every new version, I fall a little more in love.

 The Slow Arrival